danjac/django-saas-starter/README.md

 This is an opinionated Django cookie cutter template.
 I use this template for quick MVPs and prototypes that might be expected to grow over time, so solid foundations based on tried-and-tested solutions are important.

-For a more configurable and complex cookiecutter, see https://github.com/pydanny/cookiecutter-django.
+For a more configurable and complete cookiecutter, I recommend https://github.com/pydanny/cookiecutter-django.

 It is assumed that you have basic familiarity with Django, Heroku and AWS.